 All these terms are intuitive links which when clicked performs a search on that term.
 The example below shows a section of the Abstract details pane.
-In this example we have clicked on the author name Garibaldi, A..
-This has performed a site search using the search string which has returned all records this author has contributed to.
+In this example we have clicked on the author name

 Advanced Searching

 Field searching